 Before its creation, the common taxation system was based on three types of taxes (see zuyongdiao system 租庸調) to be delivered by each adult male.
-The first type consisted of grain (zu), the second in silk fabric or linen (diao 調), and the third in corvée labour (yong, see yaoyi 徭役).
+The first type consisted of grain (zu 租), the second of silk fabric or linen (diao 調), and the third in corvée (yong 庸, see yaoyi 徭役).
 Parallel to this tripartite taxation system, peasant families were allotted a fix size of land in the so-called equal-field system (juntianfa 均田法).

 Yet in the course of time more and more land was purchased by the local gentry, and the tendency to large estates (zhuangyuan 莊園) intensified.
-At the same time the rebellion of An Lushan 安祿山 and the takeover of the provinces by military commissioners (jiedushi 節度使) deprived the central government of the Tang of the greatest part of its revenue.
-Hunger, exploitation and war drove peasant families away from their land, and in order to make good for the missing revenue, districts in the neighborhood were taxed higher, thus only increasing the problem because more and more farmers would turn into refugees.
+At the same time the rebellion of An Lushan 安祿山 (703-757) and the takeover of the provinces by military commissioners (jiedushi 節度使) deprived the central government of the Tang of the greatest part of its revenue.
+Hunger, exploitation and war drove peasant families away from their land, and in order to make good for the missing revenue, districts in the neighbourhood were taxed higher, thus only increasing the problem because more and more farmers would turn into refugees.
 The government therefore increased the household tax (yielding annually 2 million strings of cash) and the field tax (12.4 million shi 石 "bushels" of grain, see weights and measures), raising these two levies to the same height as the tripartite tax.
-Other sources of revenue tapped excessively during these years were the salt tax and each type of miscellaneous taxes (zashui 雜稅).
+Other sources of revenue tapped excessively during these years were salt (see salt tax) and each type of miscellaneous objects and services (zashui 雜稅 "miscellaneous taxes").
 Of the annual state income of 12 million strings of cash (money in account) fifty per cent came from the salt tax.
-A concise résumé of the situation in the mid-eighth century was that "the data on the taxable persons (dingkou 丁口) were wrong; the sum of taxable fields was incorrect; and the economic order of society was in disorder".
+A concise résumé of the situation in the mid-eighth century was that "the data on the taxable persons (dingkou 丁口) were wrong; the sum of taxable fields was incorrect; and the economic structure of society was in disorder".
 A rearrangement of the tax system was thus necessary, in order to meet the high expenditure of the Tang government.

 The field tax (dishui) was based on the census from 779, and its figures served for the first application of the twice-taxation system (liangshui yuan'e 兩稅元額).
 The simplification of the tax system did not mean that the regulations for labour service were abolished.
 The figures on male adults (ding'e 丁額) from the ancient registers still served in case the local government needed labour force for public projects.
 The land was divided into two types that were differently taxed.
-Newly opened field (xinkentian 新墾田) was for instance taxed at 2 sheng per mu.
-Yet 'old fields' were also differently taxes, according to the quality of the soil.
-Superior fields (shangtian), for instance, were levied at 1 dou 斗 1 sheng per mu, and inferior ones (xiatian) at 7 sheng.
-Taxes were collected twice a year, one in summer, and once in autumn.
+Newly opened land (xinkentian 新墾田) was, for instance, generally taxed at 2 sheng per mu.
+Yet "old fields" were differently taxed, according to the quality of the soil.
+Superior fields (shangtian) were taxed at 1 dou 斗 1 sheng per mu, and inferior ones (xiatian) at 7 sheng.
+Taxes were collected twice a year, once in summer, and once in autumn.
 This procedure gave the system its name.
 Other explanations of the term are that the tax was composed of a household tax (hushui) and a land tax (dishui), or of a combined tax on landed property and on profit.

-A further problem was the calculation of the taxes in money, which made a conversion into kind a matter of long negotiations, and more often than not disadvantaged the farmers, all the more as there was not sufficient money on the markets to deliver taxes in cash, and the 'price of money' therefore rose in contrast to that of textiles or grain.
-And finally, extra "miscellaneous taxes" like the "green-sprouts money" continued to be levied, first of all the salt tax that even after the introduction of the twice-taxation system constituted far more than fifty per cent of the total state revenue.
+A further problem was the calculation of the taxes in money, which made a conversion into kind a matter of long negotiations, and more often than not disadvantaged the farmers, all the more as there was not sufficient money on the markets to deliver taxes in cash, and the "price of money" therefore rose in contrast to that of textiles or grain.
+And finally, extra "miscellaneous taxes" like the "green-sprouts money" continued to be levied, first of all the salt tax.
+Even after the introduction of the twice-taxation system the salt gabelle constituted far more than fifty per cent of the total state revenue.